Partner content: The ‘human’ cost of digital transformation

 One of the report's key points is the (unwanted) emergence of technostress in the workforce.
 Transformation can often be seen as only a positive for the leaders who won’t be using the tools – but an ever-changing work environment can make people feel unsettled.

-Facing a constant demand to adapt to new tools and systems, trying to stay in the loop with new technical jargon, and tensions on how AI and new technologies threaten job security and role definition are all key factors in a techostressed person.
+Facing a constant demand to adapt to new tools and systems, trying to stay in the loop with new technical jargon, and tensions on how AI and new technologies threaten job security and role definition are all key factors in a technostressed person.

 Technostress data

-74% saying corporate buzzwords like ‘KPIs’, ‘efficiency’, and ‘action items’ make them disengage, and 39% expressing frustration with such terminology several times a week
+74% saying corporate buzzwords like ‘KPIs’, ‘efficiency’, and ‘action items’ make them disengage, and 39% expressing frustration with such terminology several times a week.

 60% of workers worry about losing knowledge when colleagues leave, and over a third are simultaneously hoarding their own expertise out of fear of AI replacement.

-74% of knowledge workers often don't know why they are working on a task
+74% of knowledge workers often don't know why they are working on a task.

 Almost a fifth of workers (19%) feel pressure to remain connected outside of their contracted hours.